CybersecurityAutomationWorkshop/caw2022/Results/README.md

 ## 1. Keynotes
 The opening keynote was provided by Anthony Ramos of AT&T.

-You can watch Allan Friedman's keynote [here](https://youtu.be/8t_Pe7HaenA) and his slides [here](./VexAutomationWorkshop.pptx).
+You can watch the keynote by Allan Friedman (CISA) [here](https://youtu.be/8t_Pe7HaenA) and his slides [here](./VexAutomationWorkshop.pptx).
 Apologies, I started recording several minutes into the talk.

-You can watch Chuck Brooks's keynote [here](https://youtu.be/G5pvI8h3lRM) and his slides [here](./AUTOMATIONWORKSHOP.pptx).
+You can watch the keynote by Chuck Brooks (Georgetown University) [here](https://youtu.be/G5pvI8h3lRM) and his slides [here](./AUTOMATIONWORKSHOP.pptx).
 Apologies, I forgot again and started recording several minutes into the talk.

-You can watch Neal Ziring's keynote [here](https://youtu.be/cWL8wiSi-Rs)
+You can watch the keynote by Neal Ziring (NSA) [here](https://youtu.be/cWL8wiSi-Rs)